pwrtool/powertool/powertool.md

 - bash

 ## Run
-### Requirements
-- go

 ### Description
 Blah blah blah the description can be as long as you want.

 It can span multiple lines.
 Just make sure that it is followed by `Options` or an error will be thrown

 Also note that the requirements section can be ignored, but it is still useful.
-In it you can list all of the extra executables your program expects to find and
+In it you can list

+all of the extra executables your program expects to find and
 ### Options
 - `-o`, `--option` = `default` > "option"
     This is an argument with the default value of `default` if nothing better